datacarpentry/python-ecology-lesson/episodes/07-putting-it-all-together.md

 title: Data Ingest & Visualization - Matplotlib & Pandas
 teaching: 0
 exercises: 0
+questions:
+ - " What other tools can I use to create plots apart from ggplot? "
 objectives:
     - Import the pyplot toolbox to create figures in Python.
 ---